 When she turned to take my order—shepherd’s pie as I recall—I could not bear to look directly at those eyes, instead staring at my menu as I spoke.
 She was quickly away with the orders and menus.

-I didn’t realize it at first, but my mum was staring at me.
+I did not realize it at first, but my mum was staring at me.

 I noticed the coffee cup shake slightly as she put it in front of me.
 She was steady as a rock with my parents’.
 I couldn’t tell, but I saw the hint of a smile when I looked up at her.
-Though that may actually have been the jet lag.
+Though that may actually have been my jet lag thinking.

 Then we were out on the sidewalk.
-My parents were bubbling about how much they’d enjoyed lunch, paying no mind to how quiet I was throughout it.
+My parents were bubbling about how much they enjoyed lunch, oblivious to how how quiet I had been.
 We headed back to the hotel for a nap.
 It was about 1:45 when we went through the lobby.
-We’d left our bags there and now checked in.
+We left our bags there and now checked in.
 As we waited for the elevator, I told them I might have left something in the restaurant.
-I wasn’t specific as I hurried through the lobby and out the door.
+I was not specific as I hurried through the lobby and out the door.

 When I got to the pub, the lunch crowd had thinned.
-It was sunny outside, and it took me a moment to get my vision when I was through the door.
-Before I started scanning, I heard, “Did you forget something?” in the most pleasant voice I could imagine.
-I hadn’t thought what I would say.
+It was achingly bright outside with the sun shooting up Avenue of the Americas, and it took me a moment to get my vision adjusted when I was through the door.
+Before I started scanning, I heard, “Did you forget something?” in a most-pleasant voice.
+I had not thought what I would say.
 Just that I had to hurry back and would play it by ear when I got there.

-Which did me zero good standing in front of her just then.
+Which did me zero good standing in front of the waitress just then.
 “Um.”
 Yeah, Will Shakespeare has nothing on me.
 Idiot.